DataScava and Robotic Process Automation

 DataScava commissioned an “Executive Q&A: DataScava, AI and ML” and a series of articles from Scott Spangler, former IBM Watson Health Researcher, Chief Data Scientist, and author of the book “Mining the Talk: Unlocking the Business Value in Unstructured Information.”
 In the series, Scott discusses how and why DataScava’s patented precise approach to mining unstructured text data perfectly complements real-world big data applications in AI., ML, RPA, BI, Research, Operations, Talent, and more.
-In addition, he contrasts our proprietary Domain-Specific Language Processing (DSLP) and Weighted Topic Scoring (WTS) with today’s commonly used methods such as Natural Language Processing (NLP) and Natural Language Understanding (NLU).
+In addition, he contrasts our proprietary Domain-Specific Language Processing (DSLP), Weighted Topic Scoring (WTS), and Tailored Topics Taxonomies (TTT) with today’s commonly used methods such as Natural Language Processing (NLP) and Natural Language Understanding (NLU).

 In his third article of the series, Scott discusses:

 - His views on the difference between knowing and understanding when it comes to implementing RPA.